-Contrast the above with a higher level 'Find Customer Details' API below.
-The consumption of the API has been deskilled, removing any need for the API developer to have knowledge of internal processes and implementation details.
+Contrast this approach with a more considered one, where a higher level 'Find Customer Details' API is implemented.
+The consumption of the API has been de-skilled, removing any need for the API solution developer to have any knowledge of internal processes and implementation details.